apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 Secondary indexes are an orthogonal way to access data from its primary access path.
 In HBase, you have a single index that is lexicographically sorted on the primary row key.
 Access to records in any way other than through the primary row requires scanning over potentially all the rows in the table to test them against your filter.
 With secondary indexing, the columns you index form an alternate row key to allow point lookups and range scans along this new axis.
 Phoenix is particularly powerful in that we provide _covered_ indexes - we do not need to go back to the primary table once we have found the index entry.
 Instead, we bundle the data we care about right in the index rows, saving read-time overhead.

-Phoenix supports three types of indexing techniques: immutable, global, and local indexing.
+Phoenix supports two types of indexing techniques: global and local indexing.
-They are each useful in different scenarios and have their own failure profiles and performance characteristics.
+Each are useful in different scenarios and have their own failure profiles and performance characteristics.

-## Immutable Indexing

-Immutable indexing targets use cases that are _write once_, _append only_; this is common in time-series data, where you log once, but read multiple times.
-In this case, the indexing is managed entirely on the client - either we successfully write all the primary and index data or we return a failure to the client.
-Since once written, rows are never updated, no incremental index maintenance is required making them perform very well.
-This reduces the overhead of secondary indexing at write time.
-However, keep in mind that immutable indexing are only applicable in a limited set of use cases.

-One restriction of immutable indexes is that rows from the data table may not be deleted.
-Instead, the only way to delete rows is to drop the entire data table.
-This is likely to change once [PHOENIX-619](https://issues.apache.org/jira/browse/PHOENIX-619) is implemented.

-## Mutable Indexing

-If a column values of the same row changes, you must use mutable indexing to ensure that your index is properly maintained.
-There are two types of mutable indexes: global and local.
-From a functional standpoint, these are nearly identical with the difference being in their performance characteristics and tradeoffs.

-### Global Indexing
+## Global Indexing
 Global indexing targets _read heavy_, _low write_ uses cases.
 With global indexes, all the performance penalties for indexes occur at write time.
 We intercept the data table updates on write ([DELETE](language/index.html#delete), [UPSERT VALUES](language/index.html#upsert_values) and [UPSERT SELECT](language/index.html#upsert_select)), build the index update and then sent any necessary updates to all interested index tables.
 At read time, Phoenix will select the index table to use that will produce the fastest query time and directly scan it just like any other HBase table.
-Note, however, if a column is referenced in a query that isn't part of the index, the index will not be used for that query.
+By default, if a column is referenced in a query that isn't part of the index, the index will not be used for that query.
+The query may be hinted with the [INDEX hint](http://phoenix.apache.org/language/index.html#index_hint) to force a join back to the data table if it's known to have a good selectivity.

-### Local Indexing
+## Local Indexing
 Local indexing targets _write heavy_, _space constrained_ use cases.
 With local indexes index data and table data are co-reside at same server so no network overhead during writes and reads.
-Local indexes can be used even when the query isn't fully covered i.e. Phoenix automatically retrieve the columns not in the index through point gets against the data table.
-Unlike global indexes all local indexes data of a table are stored in a separate shared table.
-At read time when the local index is used, every region must be examined for the data as the exact region location of index data cannot be predetermined which incurs some overhead.
+Local indexes can be used even when the query isn't fully covered (i.e. Phoenix automatically retrieve the columns not in the index through point gets against the data table).
+Unlike global indexes, all local indexes of a table are stored in a single, separate shared table.
+At read time when the local index is used, every region must be examined for the data as the exact region location of index data cannot be predetermined.
+Thus some overhead occurs at read-time.

+## Write-once/Append-only Data
+For a table in which the data is only written once and never updated in-place, certain optimizations may be made to reduce the write-time overhead for incremental maintenance.
+This is common with time-series data such as log or event data, where once a row is written, it will never be updated.
+To take advantage of these optimizations, declare your table as immutable by adding the <code>IMMUTABLE_ROWS=true</code> property to your DDL statement:

+    CREATE TABLE my_table (k VARCHAR PRIMARY KEY, v VARCHAR) IMMUTABLE_ROWS=true;

+All indexes on a table declared with <code>IMMUTABLE_ROWS=true</code> are considered immutable (note that by default, tables are considered mutable).
+For global immutable indexes, the index is managed entirely on the client-side with Puts to the index table being generated as Puts to the data table occur.
+Local immutable indexes, on the other hand, are managed through coprocessors on the server-side.

 ## Examples